 What’s the lowdown?

-- Vaginas naturally have their own scent as a result of a set of sex hormones called pheromones.
+- Vaginas naturally have their own scent caused by sex hormones called pheromones

 - Excessive cleaning is unnecessary and potentially harmful, as vaginas possess their own set of self-cleaning powers

 - Most intimate washes, while marketed as natural, safe for sensitive skin, moisturising, bacteria-fighting, anti-inflammatory and pH-balancing, often cause more harm than good